Cottage Cheese Protein Pancakes (No Protein Powder)

 I don’t have a particular beef with protein powder, but it does tend to give everything a gritty texture and a very specific flavor.
 (In other words, it makes everything taste like protein powder. 😅) I think there’s a time and a place for that flavor, like in the occasional morning smoothie, but I don’t want that texture and flavor to infiltrate these pancakes because they have such a silky, custardy texture and a nice neutral flavor that can pair with anything.
 And I want to keep it that way!

-Cottage cheese has plenty of protein.
+Cottage cheese is low in calories and has plenty of protein.
 Each one of these pancakes has about 11 grams of protein.
 Not too shabby!

 What you’ll need – equipment and ingredients

-To make these protein pancakes, all you need is a blending mechanism (I use a stick blender, but you can also use a food processor or blender).
+To make these easy cottage cheese protein pancakes, all you need is a blending mechanism (I use a stick blender, but you can also use a food processor or blender).
 If using a stick blender like me, you’ll need a large measuring jug to mix the ingredients.

 As far as ingredients go, the basic version of these pancakes only requires cottage cheese, egg, milk, all-purpose flour, baking powder, and salt.
 There are endless variations you can try out too, but more on that later.